-It‘s that time of year again and the clocks going back or forward strike fear into the heart of all parents that have struggled with their baby or children sleep especially if your little one is prone to waking up to start the day too early or you have only recently managed to solve some of the sleep issues that you have been having.
+It‘s that time of year again and the clocks going back or forward strike fear into the heart of all parents that have struggled with their baby or child’s sleep especially if your little one is prone to waking up to start the day too early or you have only recently managed to solve some of the sleep issues that you have been having.
 Lucy Wolfe from Sleepmatters gives parents tips on how the clocks changing affects your baby sleep schedule.

 At this time of year I get lots of questions from frantic parents wanting to know the best way to deal with the time change, it affects not only children’s sleep but adult sleep too.